Stata 19 MP: Complete Installation and VS Code Integration

 EOF

-Block 2 — Inject icons into ALL Zorin theme variants
+Block 2 — Inject icons into your distro’s theme variants

-This single block covers Light Mode, Dark Mode, and the auto-switch between them.
+For Zorin OS (covers Light Mode, Dark Mode, and the auto-switch between them):

-# Create all required directories across all four theme variants
+# Create all required directories across all four Zorin theme variants

 sudo mkdir -p /usr/share/icons/hicolor/{48x48,64x64,256x256,scalable}/mimetypes/